PelionIoT/reference-design-RD1622/Documentation/RD1622_README.md

 9. Change mbed_app.json in the root of the reference application i.e.
 "update-client.storage-address"  : "(1024*1024*64)"
-10. Change main.cpp in source to match SD card
+10. Change main.cpp in source to match SD card - i.e. un-comment the respective header include files in main.cpp to include the SD card specific headers while commenting out / removing the ones related to the SPI Flash (SPIFBlockDevice.h and LittleFileSystem.h).

 ### IMPORTANT: The required lines are already supplied in the code.
 Uncomment appropriate lines in main.cpp and build the binary.

 11. Combine with the bootloader using the supplied script in ../tools/ .
 ``` $> python tools/combine_bootloader_with_app.py -m MTB_ADV_WISE_1530 -a BUILD/MTB_ADV_WISE_1530/ARM/mbed-cloud-example.bin -o combined.bin ```

 12. Flash the combined binary (combined.bin) to your device.
-Open a terminal & observe the output.
+Open a serial terminal at 115200, 8-N-1 & observe the output.

-13. The device starts the example, connects to the WiFi network & after a few moments connects & registers to Pelion Cloud.
+13. The device starts the example, connects to your WiFi network & after a few moments connects & registers to Pelion Cloud.
 It then prints out a device ID.
+Make a note of this.
 You will need this for firmware update at a later stage.

 * You can now check your simulated button counter's value in the Pelion portal as well.
 * Navigate to "Device Directory" in the portal and click on your device's device ID.
 This will open up a new drawer on the page.